 In that pathetic refrain, “I am I said, I am I cried,”5 it feels like that the I is never really understood by the person. ”And I am lost and I can’t even say why.”
 Surely the “sound of being alone” is uncomfortable to anyone who does not know who truly he or she is.
 Dreams, achievements may all come to fruition yet without the thread of knowing oneself, life can remain empty with a feeling of not belonging anywhere.

 We never seem to take stock of how precious energy is wasted in remorse and bitterness.
 Pursuing the past relentlessly, only serves to fill the pockets of psychiatrists and therapists.
-“Exhuming things better left alone”6 from the song Diggin’ up bones, is truly a sound advice for the modern man.
-Relationships, dealings and connections with others both short and long termed all serve to teach us about ourselves.
-Expectations, fancies and notions will all fall by the wayside, if one sifts wisdom out of our experiences.
+“Exhuming things better left alone”6 from the song Diggin’ Up Bones, is truly a bit of sound advice for the modern man.
+Relationships, dealings and connections with others both short and long-termed all serve to teach us about ourselves.
+Expectations, fancies, and notions will all fall by the wayside if one sifts wisdom out of our experiences.